oliver-moran/mediawiki/README.md

 Queued requsts
 --------------

 All requests an queued and executed in order.
-By default, there is a 6 second pause between requests.
-However, not that some pre-baked requests are comprised of a number of seperate request so may appear to take longer.
+By default, there is a 6-second pause between requests.
+However, note that some pre-baked functions are comprised of a number of seperate requests so may appear to take longer.

 The following will execute in sequence: